Fremantle Stuff > people > Thomas Flintoff (31 October 1876 - 15 January 1935)

 Born in Grafton, New South Wales on October 31 1876, the late Mr. Flintoff came to this State when aged about 20.
 A dentist by profession, he was interested in many aspects of civic life and in most sports.
 He was a member of the military branch of the Freemasons' Lodge, and was a foundation member of the Queen Victoria Lodge at Subiaco. eventually becoming the second master of that lodge.
 He leaves a widow and a son and daughter, both of whom are married.

-The location of Flintoff's surgery on the corner of William and High Streets directly across from the Town Hall is very familiar from photographs taken c.
-1905.
+The location of Flintoff's surgery on the corner of William and High Streets directly across from the Town Hall is very familiar from photographs of the period: Flintoff used those premises 1905-1909 (post office lists).

 The late Mr. Flintoff had been connected with the military forces since about 1900, when he was commissioned in the volunteers at Fremantle.
 In 1914 he held the rank of major In the 88th Infantry (Citizen Forces), and on joining the Australian Imperial Force, was posted to the 32nd Battalion.
 On arrival in Egypt he promoted Lieutenant-Colonel and appointed to command the 47th Battalion, during service with which he was badly wounded in the body during the heavy fighting for Monquet Farm, on the Somme, in 1916.
 After a long period in hospital he was appointed to command a training camp in England, where he served until after the Armistice.
 He was awarded the Volunteer Officers’ Decoration.
 After his return to Australia he suffered considerably from war disabilities and about two years ago underwent a serious operation in the Repatriation Ward of the Perth Hospital.
 Colonel Flintoff was an active member of the Returned Soldiers’ League, and for some years was president of the Mt Lawley sub-branch.
 In his spare time he was an enthusiastic flower grower.
 The funeral will take place at the Karrakatta Cemetery at 3 o’clock this afternoon. (obit, West Australian, Wednesday 16 January 1935: 16)